Animation (ANIM)

 ANIM 260 Digital Toolbox (3 semester hours)

 Introduction to principles and practices of digital imaging as applicable to film and video, with an emphasis on software instruction for animated filmmaking.
-This course is co-requisite and must be taken at the same time as Intermediate Animation Workshop.
-Prerequisite: ANIM 101.
-Lab fee required.
+This course is a pre-requisite for ANIM 220 Intermediate Animation Workshop.

 ANIM 298 Special Studies (1-3 semester hours)